-The national HPV primary screening implementation guide is expected to recommend the universal implementation of GP electronic test requesting as an opportunity to improve the transportation of samples and improve the tracking of samples between the primary care collection points and the centralised laboratory.
+The national HPV primary screening implementation guide recommends the universal implementation of GP electronic test requesting as an opportunity to improve the transportation of samples and improve the tracking of samples between the primary care collection points and the centralised laboratory.

 The laboratory is actively encouraging the use of electronic request forms.
 Please contact the Laboratory IT support team to set up electronic requesting in your practice/clinic.